United States airdate: October 11, 2004

 - Invisible Main Character: SpongeBob and Patrick spend most of the episode being invisible.

 - Invisible Streaker: SpongeBob and Patrick take off their clothes before using the spray to avoid staining them.
 (Naturally, they end up staining them anyway.)
-When it wears off they are caught out in the open for everyone to see.
+When it's washed off, they are caught out in the open for everyone to see.

 - Laser-Guided Karma: After the spray wears off, Mr. Krabs tricks SpongeBob and Patrick into stepping out naked on stage so that all their victims can laugh at the "Live Nude Pranksters".